-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 (m) Capitalization of public-private partnership projects:

 Public-private partnership ("P3") projects are delivered by private sector partners selected to design, build, finance, and maintain the assets.
 The cost of the assets under construction are estimated at fair value, based on construction progress billings verified by an independent certifier, and also includes other costs incurred directly by the Authority.